juvers/Gamers_NBA/README.md

 ---

 ### Project Summary
 This project employs the Flask framework to develop a RESTful web application.
-SQLAlchemy a severless database is the persistent storage for data populated.
+SQLAlchemy is the persistent storage for data populated.
 Authentication was guaranteed using OAuth2 to provide further CRUD functionality on the application.
 Facebook and Google Accounts authentication were used.